Henry Ford Health System

 Center for Innovation in Mental Health at City University of New York

 Virna Little is a nationally and internationally-known speaker around integrating primary care and behavioral health services, collaborative care and the development of viable behavioral health services in community health settings.
 Dr. Little is an advocate for integrated delivery systems and behavioral health workforce and development.
 She worked as a senior leader for a community health center network overseeing a department of over 300 staff consisting of specialized mental health, care management, community-based programs, and social services for over twenty years.
 Currently, she works with the Center for Innovation in Mental Health and the New York City Department of Health providing support to several of the New York City Mental Health Roadmap THRIVE initiatives, such as the maternal depression collaborative.
 Before joining the city, Dr. Little provided social services at the Department of Corrections and was a domestic violence coordinator chosen by the Mayor’s office in New York City to promote family violence identification and prevention.
 She is a federally-certified Department of Transportation substance abuse professional and a certified New York State Mandated Reporter child abuse trainer.
+Virna Little joined The Center for Innovation In Mental Health (CIMH) at City University of New York (CUNY) School of Public Health in 2017 as Associate Director in Clinical Innovation in Mental Health and was quickly promoted to Director of the Center in early 2018.
 Dr. Little has served on the Zero Suicide Institute Faculty since 2015.

 “What drew me to Zero Suicide was the ability to engage primary care."